 Each business is different, and within your organization, you may find certain lines of business may benefit from an emerging technology while others do not.
 While we always recommend aligning tech investments with your overall business strategy, we also understand that some technology can be evaluated in one department to understand its value, potential use cases, and any challenges.

-Evaluating ROI and Scalability of Emerging Technologies
+Evaluating ROI, Operational Efficiency, and Scalability of Emerging Technologies

 - Return on Investment (ROI): Calculate the expected cost savings, revenue growth, or efficiency gains a technology will deliver.